enkomio/Mandolin0/README.md

 # This project is no more supported.
-It was replaced by: https://www.taipan.community
+It was replaced by: <a href="https://github.com/enkomio/Taipan">https://github.com/enkomio/Taipan</a>